AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

 <br>
 <br>
 After creating service and a new mobile application, you need to configure your mobile application depending on the chosen API version.
-For more information on service and mobile application creations, refer to this section.
+For more information on service and mobile application creations, refer to this [section](../../delivery/using/configuring-the-mobile-application-android.md#configuring-android-service)

 1. In your **[!UICONTROL Mobile application creation wizard]** window, select HTTPV1 in the **[!UICONTROL API version]** drop-down.